Crypto-Expert/stratum-mining/README.md

 * Original version by Slush0 and ArtForz (original stratum code)
 * More Features added by GeneralFault, Wadee Womersley, Viperaus, TheSeven and Moopless
 * Multi Algo, Vardiff, DB and MPOS support done by Ahmed_Bodi, penner42 and Obigal
-* Riecoin support by gatra
+* Riecoin support implemented by gatra - RIC: RByJXMhtRa2Jc2ix6sWoVRZq3kyK3zb8nY - BTC: 1Ud6xgvXwKGksbguVgke8UTbJ9sYr9AuH

 #License
 This software is provided AS-IS without any warranties of any kind.
 Please use at your own risk.